 A character that is knocked back is knocked back in a direct path (called the knockback path) away from the character causing the knock back.
-To knock a character back, place it into the first square along the path, and then place it into the next square along the path, etc. Continue placing the character one square at a time in squares next to each other along the knock back path until one of the things below occur that cause the knockback sequence to stop:
+To knock a character back, place it into the first square along the path, and then place it into the next square along the path, etc. Continue placing the character one square at a time in squares next to each other along the knock back path a maximum of 3 squares away from its starting square unless one of the things below occur that cause the knockback sequence to stop:

-- The character has been knocked back three squares.
-(Note that some effects may specify a different number of squares to stop the knockback path at.) - A character occupies the next square. - A square of blocking terrain occupies the next square or a wall is in between the next square (If the knockback path is diagonal, two walls along the intersection that would prevent adjacency with the next square would stop the knockback path.
+- The character is placed the 3 maximum squares or the specified number of squares. - A character occupies the next square. - A square of blocking terrain occupies the next square or a wall is in between the next square (If the knockback path is diagonal, two walls along the intersection that would prevent adjacency with the next square would stop the knockback path.
 See 16.8c). - The next square would be past the edge of the map. - The next square is a higher elevation than the current square. - The previous square was a higher elevation.